-Included in the allowance for doubtful debts are individually impaired trade receivables with an aggregate balance of HK\$1,259,000 (2013: HK\$1,151,000) for the year ended 31 December 2014.
+Included in the allowance for doubtful debts are individually impaired trade receivables with an aggregate balance of HK\$2,837,000 (2014: HK\$1,259,000) at 31 December 2015.
 The Group does not hold any collateral over these balances.

-Allowance of doubtful debts are recognised against trade receivables over 120 days based on estimated irrecoverable amounts determined by reference to past default experience of the counterparty, the credit quality of the trade receivable, as well as the number of delayed payments.
+Allowance of doubtful debts are recognised against trade receivables based on estimated irrecoverable amounts determined by reference to past default experience of the counterparty, the credit quality of the trade receivable, as well as the number of delayed payments.